How to make pistachio brittle in the microwave. This quick and easy brittle recipe is sure to be a hit during the holiday season, and all year long!

-- Remove the measuring cup from the microwave and add butter and vanilla, it may bubble up, it's okay, just stir until well combined.
+- Remove the measuring cup from the microwave and add butter and vanilla, it may bubble up, it's okay, just stir with a heatproof spatula until well combined.
 Place back in the microwave and cook on high for 1 minute.
 Again, do not touch it, this stuff is piping hot.

 - Add the baking soda to the measuring cup and mix for about 20 to 30 seconds while the foaming slows down.
-Once it's all settled you can pour it onto an ungreased cookie sheet, or large pan.
+Once it's all settled you can pour it onto a prepared baking sheet, or large pan.
 Smooth out with a scraper or the back of a spoon.
-I spray the back of a spoon with non-stick spray then smooth mine out that way.
+I spray the back of a spoon with nonstick spray then smooth mine out that way.
 If desired you can toss some demerara sugar over top of the surface.
 Allow the candy to cool completely.

 - Serve with a big old candy loving smile!

 After that, please take a minute to follow me on Pinterest.
 I’m always pinning great recipes as well as fun DIY projects.